-The Supreme Court Monday declined to review a U.S. Court of Appeals for the D.C.
-Circuit upholding the FCC's pole attachment rate order.
+The Supreme Court on Monday declined to review a U.S. Court of Appeals for the D.C.
+Circuit upholding the FCC's pole attachment rate order, which means.

 The court does not have to explain why it denies an appeal, simply saying that the petitions for appeal in Electric Power Service v.
 FCC had been denied and that Justice Alito had taken no part in the decision.